Lyuxuan-218/Technology-Information-System-Assignment/design thinking project-bus tracking system/README.md

-*🎯 Campus Bus Tracking System – Design Thinking Project This folder contains our Design Thinking project report for the course Technology and Information Systems (SECP 1513), Semester I 2025/2026.
+*🎯 Campus Bus Tracking System – Design Thinking Project*

 In this project, we explored issues faced by students using the campus bus system, including: